rafaelmaferreira/tftec-terraform-aovivo-24-iac/02-Create-ADO-Pipelines/Landing_Zone_ADO.md

 Click Project settings > Pipelines > Service connections, click on the service connection created when creating the link with Azure Key Vault.

-Click edit and change the name to: `tftec-devops`.
+Click edit and change the name to: `pipelines-aks`.
 Click on Verify, select Grant access permissions to all pipelines and save.

 ### 6. Installing the extension required for Terraform commands in the pipeline.